Red Velvet Cake Mix Cookies use only 4 ingredients to make a gooey, rich, fudgey cookie. This easy recipe is just as good as from scratch!

 - Preheat oven to 350 degrees.

-- Using a hand mixer or stand mixer, blend cake mix, butter, and eggs in a large mixing bowl.
-Fold in white baking chips.
+- Using a hand mixer or stand mixer, blend 1 box of cake mix, 1 stick of room temperature butter, and 2 large eggs in a large mixing bowl.
+Fold in 6oz of white baking chips.

 - Spoon 2" balls of cookie dough onto a silicone or parchment paper-lined baking sheet.
 Cookie dough balls should be taller, rather than flat.